djalbat/xgl-server/README.md

 server.use(router);
 ```
 Two routes need to be set up.
-One for the texture map itself in PNG format, provided by the `png()` method; and one for an HTML page with a corresponding JSON description provided by the `json()` method embedded in it.
+One for the texture map itself in PNG format, provided by the `png()` method; and one for an HTML page with a corresponding JSON description provided by the `json()` method embedded within it.
 ```js
 const textureMapURI = ...,
       indexPageURL = ...